kentonbmax/govdemo/govdemo/README.md

 # All rights reserved.
 Use of this code is not permitted unless through written consent.

 ## Dev
+> From sub dir govdemo
 1. Run `npm install`
-1. Client: Run `ng serve`
+1. Client: Run `npm start`
-1. Server: Run `npm run server` or if VSC use Debug Server launch setting
+1. Server: You need to have a .env file then Run `npm run server` or if VSC use Debug Server launch setting.
+Normally the .env file would never be checked in.